*Updated December 3, 2018

-Are you good at getting things done?
-Are you organized?
-Do you work well with people?
+Are you good at getting things done and work well with people?
 Then explore project management.
 You might already be managing projects in your current job without getting paid for it.
-By obtaining project management certification, you not only can gain credibility and get paid more, you also might be able to find your next job.
-It’s also a career that pays well; according to the PMI Project Management Salary Survey, the median annual salary for certified project managers in the United States is over $105,000.
+By obtaining project management certification, such as UVM’s Project Management Professional Certificate, you not only can gain credibility and get paid more, you also might be able to find your next job.
+It’s also a career that pays well: according to the PMI Project Management Salary Survey, the median annual salary for certified project managers in the United States is over $108,200.
 Project managers can be found in a variety of fields, from architecture and building construction to information technology and health care.

 If you like science and current issues, and you want to solve problems and make a difference, then consider the ever-evolving field of public health.
 You’ll work on implementing prevention measures, promoting healthy behaviors and researching global and community health.
 The field spans a variety of academic disciplines and professions, from epidemiology and biostatistics to environmental public health and health policy.

 The three fastest growing jobs in public health include: